 - it is the centre of academic life

 Colleges are also physically discrete: each has its own grounds and accommodation and, as a result of their physical and academic independence, each college has a strong character of its own, and a separate identity that its students are free either to embrace or ignore.
-The character of a college depends both on its make-up of students and fellows/dons, and its traditions and history, with records and stories that stretch back for centuries.
+The character of a college depends both on its make-up of students and Fellows/dons, and its traditions and history, with records and stories that stretch back for centuries.
 Not only does this guarantee a unique experience for the members of each college, it creates tremendous diversity in the university as a whole: each friend you make in a new college opens up a new experience.

 The colleges also provide a close, friendly, familiar environment.
-Whistle college life tends to be warm and inclusive, none of the activities that bind a given college are ever compulsory, and some people choose to participate mainly in university-wide or town activities.
+Whilst college life tends to be warm and inclusive, none of the activities that bind a given college are ever compulsory, and some people choose to participate mainly in university-wide or town activities.
 Broadly speaking, the collegiate system offers all the care and individual attention of a tiny establishment, with the resources and academic clout of a huge one.